dkobak/dkobak.github.io/_posts/2017-06-21-rnaseq-on-biorxiv.md

 # Single cell RNA-seq papers on biorxiv, Jan&ndash;Jun 2017

-I looked through all 2017 preprints in <http://biorxiv.org/collection/bioinformatics>, that's 60 pages with 10 papers per page, i.e. around 600 papers in half a year.
-In comparison, <http://arxiv.org> has only around 60 papers in 2017 in q-bio.GN (it does not separate bioinformatics and genomices; biorxiv has further around 400 papers in its genomics section).
+I scrolled through all the ~600 preprints in <http://biorxiv.org/collection/bioinformatics> starting from Janury 2017, looking for papers on single cell RNA-seq data analysis.
+As an aside, I did not realize that biorxiv got so big in this community.
+In comparison, <http://arxiv.org> has only around 60 papers in 2017 in q-bio.GN, and it does not separate bioinformatics and genomics.
+Biorxiv has further around 400 papers in its genomics section, so is around $$1000/60 \approx 15$$ times more popular.

 Below is the list of all papers related to the analysis of scRNA-seq data.
 I plan to provide short comments on some of them later, or perhaps group them by topics.
-(The list will get updated until the end of June.)
+(This list will get updated until the end of June.)

 <!--break-->